 Sucralose – GI: Variable

 Before we talk about sucralose, there is a slight controversy about the glycemic index.
-There are many sources claiming many different numbers, but on an average, we see that it’s about 80 GI in powdered form (Splenda).
+There are many sources claiming many different numbers, but on an average, we see that it’s about 80 GI in powdered bulked form (Splenda).
 The bad part about this is that it’s higher than sugar and can cause big spikes in blood sugar – so you should try to avoid the powdered form for the keto diet.

-Recommendation: Use sparingly (in liquid form) and in combination with others.
+Recommendation: Use sparingly (in pure form) and in combination with others.
 For cooking, the liquid doesn’t do what you need it to do – add “bulk”.
 So add it to other sweeteners to spruce them up.
 If using by itself, it may be a better option to use stevia if you prefer natural sweeteners.